Albanian mafia

 Albanian mafia or Albanian organized crime (Mafia shqiptare) are the general terms used for criminal organizations based in Albania or composed of ethnic Albanians.
-Albanian organized crime is active in Europe, North America, South America, and various other parts of the world including the Middle East and Asia.
-The Albanian Mafia participates in a diverse range of criminal enterprises including trafficking in drugs, arms, and humans.
-They are said to control a large part of the billion dollar wholesale cocaine market in Europe and appear to be the primary distributors of cocaine in various European drug hubs including London.
+Albanian organized crime is active mostly in Europe and South America, but also in various other parts of the world, including the Middle East and Asia.
+The Albanian criminal groups participate in a diverse range of criminal enterprises including trafficking in drugs, arms, and humans.
+Due to their close ties with the 'Ndrangheta of Calabria, they control a large part of the billion dollar wholesale cocaine market in Europe and appear to be the primary distributors of cocaine in various European drug hubs including London.
 Albanian organized crime is characterized by diversified criminal enterprises which, in their complexity, demonstrate a very high criminal capacity.
-In Albania, there are over 15 mafia families that control organized crime.

-The Albanian mafia has monopolized various international affiliations from as far east as Israel, to as far west as South America.
-These reports primarily indicate a strong connection between politicians and various Albanian mafia families.
-According to the Research Institute for European and American Studies (RIEAS), Albanian mafia groups are hybrid organizations (i.e. composed of people from various sectors of society), and are often involved in both criminal and political activities.
+The Albanian criminal groups has monopolized various international affiliations, from as far east as Israel to as far west as South America.
+These reports primarily indicate a strong connection between politicians and various Albanian crime groups.
+According to the Research Institute for European and American Studies (RIEAS), Albanian crime groups are hybrid organizations (i.e. composed of people from various sectors of society), and are often involved in both criminal and political activities.